syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datepicker/EJ2_ASP.MVC/getting-started.md

 * [How to change the initial view of the DatePicker](./view)
 * [How to achieve validation with DatePicker](./how-to/client-side-validation)
 * [How to get and set value in DatePickerFor](./how-to/datepicker-for-mvc)

+N > You can also explore our [ASP.NET MVC DatePicker example](https://ej2.syncfusion.com/aspnetmvc/DatePicker/DefaultFunctionalities#/material) that shows you how to render the DatePicker in ASP.NET MVC.